robparrott/version-control-workshop/subversion.rst

    .. __: http://svnbook.red-bean.com/en/1.5/svn.ref.svn.c.diff.html

-   - Without any arguments, display all of the uncomitted changes in your working copy.
+   - Without any arguments, display all of the uncommitted changes in your working copy.

    - Specify *TARGET* to see just the changes in a particular file or